open-cluster-management/cluster-backup-chart/README.md

 Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.

 ## Getting Started
-Cluster backup chart is a helm chart used for deploying the [Cluster backup operator](https://github.com/open-cluster-management/cluster-backup-operator).
-This is a guide on how to build and run open-cluster-management cluster-backup-chart.
+Cluster backup chart is a helm chart used for deploying the [Cluster backup operator](https://github.com/stolostron/cluster-backup-operator).
+This is a guide on how to build and run stolostron cluster-backup-chart.

 ## Prerequisite Tools